 Tips for Success

-In order to ensure your elimination diet is successful, follow these tips.
+To ensure your elimination diet is successful, follow these tips.

-- Food Journal – Keeping a food journal will help you track your symptoms before the elimination diet, during the elimination period, and throughout the reintroduction period.
+- Food Journal—Keeping a food journal will help you track your symptoms before the elimination diet, during the elimination period, and throughout the reintroduction period.
 This information can help you discover which foods you are sensitive to.

 Take Control of Your Health